 Many selections are available, and some are sold under several names.
 The following are among the better choices; all have blue flowers unless otherwise noted.
 Selections with bronzy or metallic-looking leaves keep their color best in sun.

-'Blueberry Muffin'.
-Vigorous ground cover of small, dark leaves and blue flowers on spikes up to 6 in.
-Comparable to 'Chocolate Chip' but spreads faster.
+- Vigorous ground cover of small, dark leaves and blue flowers on spikes up to 6 inches Comparable to 'Chocolate Chip' but spreads faster.